We may receive compensation if you buy through links. More.

 Overall, each of the Japanese Gyuto knives included in this list are great options.
 Not only are they versatile, but these knives are also able to last for long periods of time owing to their durable and sturdy construction.

 But you came here for a winner, and I do have a pick.
-In my opinion, the best Gyuto knife is the Shun Cutlery Kansai Gyuto Style Chef’s Knife.
-Although not the cheapest knife in the roundup, its balanced construction and versatility, on top of the reported durability put it over the top.
+In my opinion, the best Gyuto knife is the Miyabi SG2 Birch & Stainless Steel Chef’s Knife.
+Although not the cheapest in the roundup, its amazing construction and comfort when handling puts it over the top.